cloudflare/cloudflare-docs/content/queues/pricing.md

 {{<Aside type="note">}}

-Cloudflare Queues requires the [Workers paid plan](https://developers.cloudflare.com/workers/platform/pricing/) to use, but does not increase your monthly subscription cost.
+Cloudflare Queues requires the [Workers Paid plan](https://developers.cloudflare.com/workers/platform/pricing/) to use, but does not increase your monthly subscription cost.

 {{</Aside>}}